sthzg/django-filersets/README.md

 This is were django-filersets comes in.
 It provides a set creation model to enter the data and be connected to one ore more filer directories.
 All files within these directories are then accessible as a set that can be displayed, f.i. in a list of all sets of a particular category, a sidebar, a set detail page, a Django CMS plugin,...

-##### Early development
+## Project status

-Currently this is in very early development and I mostly pick the next targets out of features that I need right now in various projects.
+Although many parts of the system are covered with test cases already I do consider this package still in early development.
+Whilst the current coverage sounds high I am aware of critical parts that need clever testing (one apsect that can not be messured in the percentage of coverage).
+One of the next steps will be to provide screenshots and a demo of what is implemented so far.
+I hope that this step makes it easier for users to get an idea about the scope of this package.
 I'll see to how mature a system this grows and if it is as convenient to use as I hope.
 If there is public interest, demand or feedback I am looking forward to it.